mihailvasilev77/OfficePlanner/README.md

 # OfficePlanner
 This is a platform for managing vacations in a corporate setting.
 The project is divided into two folders, office being the front-end and backend - the back-end.
 Run them simultaneously to start the web application correctly.
+The front-end is based on React.
+The back-end is based on Express JS.

 ## Table of Contents
 + [Technologies](#Technologies)